Pretrained Event Classification Model for High Energy Physics Analysis: Results

 \subsection{Classification Performance}

-Since the observations of AUC and accuracy show similar trends, we focus the presentation of the results using accuracy here for conciseness in Table~\ref{tab:accuracy_results}.

 In general, the fine-tuned pretrained model achieves at least the same level of classification performance as the baseline model.
-Notably, there are significant improvements, particularly when the sample size is small, ranging from $10^3$ to $10^4$ events.
-In some cases, the accuracy improvements exceed five percentage points, demonstrating that pretrained models provide a strong initial representation that compensates for limited data.
-The numerical values of the improvements in accuracy may not fully capture the impact on the sensitivity of the measurements for which the neural network classifier is used, and the final sensitivity improvement is likely to be greater.
+Notably, there are significant improvements, particularly when the sample size is small, ranging from $10^3$ to $10^5$ events.
+In some cases, the accuracy (AUC) improvements exceed 4 percentage points (2.5 AUC points), demonstrating that pretrained models provide a strong initial representation that compensates for limited data.
+The numerical values of the improvements in accuracy may not fully capture the impact on the sensitivity of the measurements for which the neural network classifier is used, and the improvement in physics analysis sensitivity is likely to be greater.

-As the training sample size grows to $10^5$, $10^6$, and eventually $10^7$ events, the added benefit of pretraining diminishes.
+As the training sample size grows to $10^6$ and eventually $10^7$ events, the added benefit of pretraining diminishes.
 With abundant data, models trained from scratch approach or even match the accuracy of fine-tuned pretrained models.
 This suggests that large datasets enable effective learning from scratch, rendering the advantage of pretraining negligible in such scenarios.

 Although both pretraining approaches offer benefits, multiclass pretraining tends to provide more consistent improvements across tasks, especially in the low-data regime.
 In contrast, multilabel pretraining can sometimes lead to neutral or even slightly negative effects for certain tasks and data sizes.
 This highlights the importance of the pretraining task design, as the similarity between pretraining and fine-tuning tasks in the multiclass approach appears to yield better-aligned representations.